John Amos Comenius: Life and work

-Comenius returned to Leszno.
-During the Deluge in 1655, he declared his support for the Protestant Swedish side, for which Polish Catholic partisans burned his house, his manuscripts, and the school's printing press in 1656.
-The manuscript of Pansophia was destroyed in the burning of his home in Leszno in 1657.
-From Leszno he took refuge in Amsterdam in the Netherlands.
+Comenius subsequently returned to Leszno.
+During the Deluge in 1655, he declared his support for the Protestant Swedish side, prompting Polish Catholic partisans in 1656 to burn his house, his manuscripts, and the school's printing press.
+The manuscript of Pansophia was destroyed in the fire.
+From Leszno he fled to take refuge in Amsterdam in the Netherlands.
+He lived in the Huis met de Hoofden and taught his grandson Johann Theodor Jablonski as well as the young patricians Pieter de Graeff and Nicolaas Witsen.

-In 1659, Comenius produced a new edition of the 1618 Bohemian Brethren hymnal, Kancionál, to jest kniha žalmů a písní duchovních containing 606 texts and 406 tunes.
-In addition to revising the psalms and hymns, his revision greatly expanded the number of hymns and added a new introduction.
-This edition was reissued several times, into the nineteenth century.
+In 1659, Comenius produced a new edition of the 1618 Bohemian Brethren hymnal, Kancionál, to jest kniha žalmů a písní duchovních containing 606 texts and 406 melodies.
+In addition to addressing the psalms and hymns, his revision greatly expanded the number of hymns and added a new introduction.
+This edition was reissued several times into the nineteenth century.
 His texts in Czech were notable poetic compositions, but he used tunes from other sources.
 He also edited the German hymnal Kirchen-, Haus- und Hertzens-Musica (Amsterdam, 1661), which had been published under the title Kirchengesänge since 1566.
 In other writings, Comenius addresses both instrumental and vocal music in many places, although he dedicated no treatise to the topic.
 Sometimes he follows the medieval mathematical conception of music, but in other places he links music with grammar, rhetoric, and politics.
 Musical practice, both instrumental and vocal, played an important role in his system of education.

-He would die there, in Amsterdam, in 1670.
-For unclear reasons he was buried in Naarden, where visitors can see his grave in the mausoleum, located in the Kloosterstraat, devoted to him.
+It was in Amsterdam that Comenius would die, in 1670.
+For unknown reasons he was buried in Naarden, where visitors can see his grave in the mausoleum, located in the Kloosterstraat, devoted to him.
 Next to the mausoleum is the Comenius Museum.